Last Updated on 04/21/2023 by Glynn Willard

 Yes, you can do the van life and cook outside and carry portable water.
 That’s awesome, but not appealing for a family of four.

-We can microwave meals, flush a toilet, take a shower, store over a weeks worth of food, control our climate, sleep in a comfortable bed, store ten days worth of water and so on.
+We can microwave meals, flush a toilet, take a shower, store over a week’s worth of food, run our air conditioner, sleep in a comfortable bed and store ten days’ worth of water.

 Get the idea?
 Although this comes at a cost.
 I’ll go over what we’ve found to be necessities below.